Papillion-La Vista students will have fully remote learning option this fall

 A week ago, the Millard Public Schools announced that it would give anxious parents the choice of fully remote learning when school starts.

-The Bellevue Public Schools, the Westside Community Schools and the Omaha Public Schools are also offering all-remote options, as are Lincoln, Grand Island and others.
+The Bellevue, Westside and Omaha districts also are offering all-remote options, as are Lincoln, Grand Island and others.

 Concerned about COVID-19?